StrawberryMilkshakes/qmk_firmware/docs/newbs_getting_started.md

 ### ** Windows **

-Open QMK MSYS and run the following command:
+After installing QMK you can set it up with this command:

     qmk setup